On the Kodaira problem for uniruled K\"ahler spaces: Voisin's example: construction and properties

 Let $T$ be a complex torus of dimension $n \ge 2$ and equipped with an endomorphism $\phi$.
 We consider the rank $2$ vector bundle $\sE_\phi \defn \sP_{\phi} \oplus \sP_{\phi}^{-1}$ and the $\P1$-bundle $p_\phi \from \bP(\sE_{\phi}) \to T \x T\dual$.
 By \cref{poincare pullback}, the automorphisms $(-\id_T, \id_{T\dual})$ and $(\id_T, -\id_{T\dual})$ of $T \x T\dual$ induce automorphisms $i_\phi$ and $\hat i_\phi$ of $\bP(\sE_{\phi})$.
 These automorphisms generate a finite group isomorphic to $\factor{\Z}{2\Z} \x \factor{\Z}{2\Z}$.
 We consider the quotient

 Using this notation, we can finally outline Voisin's example.

 \begin{cons}[Voisin's example] Let $(T, \phi)$ be a \flaccid torus of dimension $n \ge 4$.
-We do the construction in the above paragraph for the endomorphisms $\id_T$ and $\phi$.
-For the sake of readability, we drop all indices referring to $\id_T$.
+We do the construction in the above paragraph for the given endomorphism $\phi$ and also for the endomorphism $\id_T$.
+In the second case, for the sake of readability, we drop all the lower indices referring to $\id_T$.

 The automorphisms $i$, $\hat i$, $i_\phi$ and $\hat i_\phi$ induce automorphisms $(i, i_\phi)$ and $(\hat i, \hat i_\phi)$ of the fibre product

 These automorphisms generate a finite group $G$, which is isomorphic to ${\factor{\Z}{2\Z} \x \factor{\Z}{2\Z}}$.
 We denote the quotient by $X \defn \factor Z G$.
 We get the following two commutative diagrams, where the second one is the quotient of the first one by the action of $G$: